SofanitTesfaye/fav-verses-app/README.md

 I have a good understanding of what i want my application to look like and what exactly I want it to do.
 And I also know which labs and excercise I can reference if I get lost along the way.

 ### Weaknesses:
-CSS and class copmonents will most likely consume a lots of my time. i'll put more efforts on those areas.
+CSS and react copmonents will most likely consume a lots of my time. i'll put more efforts on those areas.
 ### Opportunities:
 This project will give me an opportunity to solidify my understanding of react.
 I also happen to be interested in the function of my app given my interests, so I am motivated to make it look usable and attractive.